duncandc/galaxy_shapes/data/LRG/README.md

 ## LRG Selection

-The LRG sample is built closely following the directions from Eyal Kazin [here](http://cosmo.nyu.edu/~eak306/SDSS-LRG.html).
-The steps he takes are reproduced in the `build_lrg_indices.py` script, except for the "sector completeness" cut which uses an approximation for completeness which takes some work to reproduce.
+The LRG sample is built closely following the directions from Eyal Kazin [here](http://cosmo.nyu.edu/~eak306/SDSS-LRG.html) and described in [Kazin + (2010)](http://adsabs.harvard.edu/abs/2010ApJ...710.1444K).
+The steps are reproduced in the `build_lrg_indices.py` script, except for the "sector completeness" cut which uses an approximation for completeness which takes some work to reproduce.
 I do not reproduce that here, and instead I only keep galaxies in sectors which are present in his catalog, given in `DR7-Full.ascii`.

 Indices into the NYU VAGC that select LRGs are produced by the `build_lrg_indices.py` script.
 This script creates an ascii table of 0-indexed indices, that when applied to the NYU VAGC files, produce an LRG sample.
-This file is saved as `lrg_sample_indices.dat`
+This file is saved as `lrg_sample_indices.dat`.
+There are ~100,000 galaxies in the LRG sample.

 ## Value Added LRG catalog